fnyrawr/uni_webpy_project/README.md

     - [ ] Edit Reviews for product
     - [ ] Delete Reviews for product

+## Process descriptions
+### Registration process
+Needed information:
+- username (has to be unique in db)
+- e-mail (twice for confirmation, has to be unique in db)
+- password (twice for confirmation)

+Mail is sent with a confirmation token to the given e-mail address.

+### Verification process
+Link in the registered e-mail directs back to a verification route.
+Here the user has to login for the first time with the registered credentials (username and password).
+After that the user is verified by e-mail and is allowed to use the website as a customer.

 ## ToDo:
 - [ ] implementing database
     - [ ] migrating database